-Patients with hepatic impairment: Lidocaine (lignocaine) is metabolised in the liver.
-Lower doses of lidocaine (lignocaine) may be required in patients with hepatic dysfunction due to prolonged effects and systemic accumulation. (see section 4.4).
+Patients with hepatic impairment: Lidocaine is metabolized by the liver.
+Lower doses of lidocaine may be required in patients with hepatic dysfunction due to prolonged effects and systemic accumulation (see section 4.4).

-Patients with renal impairment: Lidocaine (lignocaine) and its metabolites are mainly eliminated in urine.
-Lower doses of lidocaine (lignocaine) may be required in patients with severe renal dysfunction due to prolonged effects and systemic accumulation (see section 4.4)
+Patients with renal impairment: Lidocaine and its metabolites are mainly eliminated in urine.
+Lower doses of lidocaine may be required in patients with severe renal dysfunction due to prolonged effects and systemic accumulation (see section 4.4)

-Other relevant special populations: The dose has to be similarly reduced in patients with certain pre-existing diseases (angina pectoris, arteriosclerosis, see section 4.3 and 4.4) and patients concurrently taking medications known to interact with lidocaine (lignocaine) and/or adrenaline (epinephrine) see section 4.4 and 4.5).
+Other relevant special populations: The dose has to be likewise reduced in patients with certain pre-existing diseases (angina pectoris, arteriosclerosis, see section 4.3 and 4.4) and patients taking contemporary medications known to interact with lidocaine and/or adrenaline see section 4.4 and 4.5).